 When it comes to protecting workers, employers should do their best to limit touchpoints and in-person gatherings to reduce the spread of the virus.
 Passing around a pen and piece of paper isn’t just inefficient.
 It can be a potential hazard.
 Wiping down surfaces and wearing gloves might not be enough to prevent transmission.

 Growers should limit these interactions by completing their work online or via digital apps and software programs.
-Every worker should have their own device, so they don’t have to pass it around to other team members.
+Each worker should have his own device, so they don’t have to pass it around to other team members.
 Automation and artificial intelligence can further streamline the process.
-Instead of scanning or recording product information by hand, machines will automatically upload this information to the cloud, making it available to all parties in real-time.
+Instead of scanning or recording product information by hand, machines will automatically upload this information to the cloud, making it available to all parties in real time.